KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Preparation

 \subsection{PATRICIA tree}

-A PATRICIA tree \cite{PATRICIA}\cite{IntMap98} is a type of binary search tree that reduces redundant nodes by assigning an index bit string to each node of the binary search tree as an integer value.
-It has long been used to represent data structures indexed by integer values (e.g., IntMap of Haskell ), and is also used to implement TD ($\lambda$) learning using Haar basis sets \cite{katayama2000} and \cite{dissertation}.
-An algorithm called Context Tree Weighting \cite{CTW} is also essentially a PATRICIA tree.
+A PATRICIA tree \cite{PATRICIA, IntMap98} is a type of compressed binary search tree that reduces redundant nodes by storing index bit strings as integers.
+It has long been used to represent data structures indexed by integers (e.g., Haskell's IntMap) and for implementing TD($\lambda$) learning with the Haar system \cite{katayama2000, dissertation}.
+The Context Tree Weighting algorithm \cite{CTW} is also essentially a PATRICIA tree.

-Each node in a binary tree in general is either a leaf node, a node with only one child, or a node with two children.
-A node with only one child is redundant if there is no need for any particularly different information between the parent and child, as it only contains information about whether to descend left or right.
-In a PATRICIA tree, redundant nodes are reduced by deleting nodes with only one child, leaving only the information about whether to descend left or right, and directly connecting the parent node and child node of that node.
-Since it is possible for a single-child node to have another single-child node as its child, a bit string containing information indicating whether it descends to the left or right is stored.
-In this way, a PATRICIA tree becomes a binary tree in which no node has only one child.
-If there are $n$ leaf nodes, the PATRICIA tree will have $2n-1$ nodes.
-This means that a PATRICIA tree can be stored in memory that is a constant multiple of the number of samples, making it a memory-efficient data structure.
+In a general binary tree, each node is either a leaf, a node with one child, or a node with two children.
+Nodes with only one child are redundant, as they merely record whether to go left or right.
+PATRICIA trees eliminate this redundancy by removing single-child nodes and directly connecting their parents to children, storing the sequence of left/right decisions as a bit string.
+This allows the tree to contain no single-child nodes.
+For $n$ leaf nodes, a PATRICIA tree has $2n-1$ nodes, using memory proportional to the number of samples---making it highly memory-efficient.